 - Tamas persons are less intelligent, depressed and lazy.
 The slightest mental exertion tires them.
 They a have tendency to feel sleepy even during the day.
 They indulge in eating, drinking, sleeping and sex affairs.
 They are extremely greedy, irritable and have no interest in the affairs of others.
 They go to the extent of harming others to safeguard their own interests.

 Parallel to the three qualities of mind in creation are the three doshas or constitutions in human body.
 These are the three qualities of mind, which are formed at the time of embedding of the fetus in the human being and just compared with the formation of genes, which sustain throughout life.
 They have a deep relation with the Ayurvedic system.
 Healing of Satva persons is maintained and applied according to nature of the Satva person; similarly Rajas and Tamas persons are healed according to their nature.

 These qualities are transferred by parents to their children during fertilization.

-Environment and diet plays a decisive role in the formation of all the above noted three qualities (Satva-Rajas-Tamas)
+Environment and diet plays a decisive role in the formation of all the above noted three qualities (Satva-Rajas-Tamas).

 Ayurvedic system of healing takes a long time to fix any problem as the problem is fixed from the roots and the basic cause of the problem is eliminated.
 So that's why Ayurvedic herbal products are supposed to be taken with confidence, regularity, and should be used for a long time.
-Ayurvedic treatment has no side effects.
+Ayurvedic therapy has no side effects.

 How can a problem be fixed so quickly when it took a long time to develop?
 It is advisable to use natural products for a long time for better results, as herbal products take time to show any significant results and these results last forever.